kibet-gilbert/co1_metaanalysis/README.md

 Further analyses will focus on identification of potential disease vector species among biting flies (Order Diptera) and crop pest species such as fruit flies (family Tephriditae) that have not yet been implicated with, but may have impact on human, animal and crop health.

 ## Data acquisition
-The co1 barcode sequence metadata will be exported from the [boldsystems public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records) using the following search cretaria:
+The co1 barcode sequence metadata will be exported from the [boldsystems public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records) using the following search cretaria in the search box:
 ```
-arthropoda Kenya Tanzania Uganda Rwanda Burundi
+arthropoda Kenya Uganda Tanzania Rwanda Burundi
 ```
  This results in [over 36000 published records](http://www.boldsystems.org/index.php/Public_SearchTerms)